bclmary/cyclic_sequences/README.rst

     Raises ValueError if 'elt' is not present.

 :turned:
     foo.turned(step) -> new instance
-    New instance of 'foo' with first element the one from 'foo' at index 'step'.
+    New instance of 'foo' with all elements shifted of given step.
+    (default is 1 unit onward).

 Mutable class methods